SteCiu01/DAX/DAX-Codes/README.md

-## 🧮 DAX Codes Overview
+## 🧮 DAX Codes and Best Practice

-This repository is a curated collection of my most frequently used and production-tested DAX codes, together with few DAX and data modelling guidelines/best practices.
+This repository is a curated collection of my most frequently used and production-tested DAX codes, together with data modelling and filtering guidelines / best practices.

 It is designed as my reference library for building semantic models and reports, to avoid going every time in previous models to retrieve old expressions.